What's the story?

-I’m a freelance writer who has specialised in producing stories about social enterprise, social innovation and impact investing for the last four years whilst working for the Thomson Reuters Foundation and Pioneers Post magazine.
+I’m a freelance writer who has specialised in producing stories about social enterprise, social innovation and impact investing for the last four years whilst working as a journalist for the Thomson Reuters Foundation and Pioneers Post magazine.

 Prior to that I produced features for magazines and newspapers and myriad website content including blog posts, reviews, interviews and opinion pieces.
 If you need some copy of any description, have a look around this website to see if I'm the kind of writer you are looking for.